energy-in-joles/IAC-Lab-EIE2-Coursework/Lab1-Counter/task2/readme.md

 // ---- end of Vbuddy output section
 ```

 This block essentially initialises 4 7-seg displays, where the count value is bit shifted by 4 bits to each display to dispaly each hex value.
-A `0xF` mask is also applied.
+A `0xF` mask is also applied to ensure it fits the expected 8 bit format.

 At the end of the file, we also add `vbdClose();` to close Vbuddy.